The materials you need to start a garden can add up in cost. Here are six ideas for starting a garden on a budget without breaking the bank.

 You’ll quickly discover which tools would make your life better because they’ll be the ones you always reach for.
 You’ll groan with frustration because they’ll be the ones that break, give you blisters, or make you work twice as hard.

 Through this process of just getting started, I discovered which tools were going to give me a good return on investment, and I purchased good quality versions of them as the cheap ones broke or as I found money in the budget.

-There’s no need to play victim here.
-A good gardener—regardless of budget–will be resourceful.
-It just makes good common sense to start out with what you can hunt down, and add the things you truly need later.
+A good gardener—regardless of budget—is resourceful.
+It makes good sense to start out with what you can hunt down, and add the things you truly need later.

 My top five favorite tools for my no-till garden are: